How to use log4j logging API

 at gr.xfrag.loggingexample.Main.main(Main.java:24)

-Besides the deferences of the formating, notice how long it takes to log those messages – zero milliseconds on my machine.
+Besides the formatting differences, notice how long it takes to log those messages – zero milliseconds on my machine.
 If you ask me, I’ll say that speed is the most impressive feature of log4j..

 I hope the above information will help you get started with log4j and logging in general.
 You can learn more by reading the manual located at log4j’s home page: Log4j Manual